-1. For Private Schools that apply the British educational system, the following requirements must be met to equalize the high school certificate to the Ministry's secondary school certificate (without defining any track) a.
-Apply the general conditions stipulated in Article 4 of this Resolution.

-c.
-The student must pass 5 GCSE or IGCSE courses with grades: (A \, A, B, C, D) or (3 to 9).
+- 1. For Private Schools that apply the British educational system, the following requirements must be met to equalize the high school certificate to the Ministry's secondary school certificate (without defining any track) - a.
+Apply the general conditions stipulated in Article 4 of this Resolution. - b.
+The student must complete the 12th grade or equivalent. - c.
+The student must pass 5 GCSE or IGCSE courses with grades: (A , A, B, C, D) or (3 to 9).

 These 5 courses must include:

-- Mathematics - One of the science subjects (Physics, Chemistry, Biology) or Combined Science Subject - One of the following two English subjects: either English Language or English literature.

-d.
-Students must pass two (2) subjects in GCE Advanced Level in one of the success grade scales: (A \, A, B, C, D) or equivalent grades.

-e.
-Islamic Education and Arabic Language are not counted in both levels.
+- Mathematics - One of the science subjects (Physics, Chemistry, Biology) or Combined Science Subject - One of the following two English subjects: either English Language or English literature. - d.
+Students must pass two (2) subjects in GCE Advanced Level in one of the success grade scales: (A , A, B, C, D) or equivalent grades. - e.
+Islamic Education and Arabic Language are not counted in both levels. - f.

-f.
 Subjects studied should be chosen from the list defined by the relevant Ministry regulations.